voyagermesh/voyager/docs/setup/install.md

 Voyager works great in baremetal cluster.
 To install, set `--provider=baremetal`.
 In baremetal cluster, `LoadBalancer` type ingress in not supported.
 You can use [NodePort](/docs/concepts/ingress-types/nodeport.md), [HostPort](/docs/concepts/ingress-types/hostport.md) or [Internal](/docs/concepts/ingress-types/internal.md) ingress objects.

+### Installing in Baremetal Cluster with MetalLB

+Follow the instructions for installing on baremetal cluster but specify `metallb` as provider.
+Then install MetalLB following the instructions [here](https://metallb.universe.tf/installation/).
+Now, you can use `LoadBalancer` type ingress in baremetal clusters.

 ## Verify installation
 To check if Voyager operator pods have started, run the following command: